-Artists in Residence are granted access to the Estate and designated studio in accordance with park regulations and contract.
-No rental or utility usage fees are assessed.
+Artists in Residence are granted access to the Estate and designated studio, and no rental or utility usage fees are assessed.

-The artist is responsible for supplying their own tools, materials, and anything necessary to complete their art works.
+The artist is responsible for supplying his/her own tools, materials, and anything necessary to complete his/her art works.

 Living accommodations, rent or other financial support, transportation of people or artworks, and food costs are the responsibility of the artist.